tharsheblows/cloudfest-cookies/README.md

 ### Cloudfest Hackathon
-This Extension was developed while the [Cloudfest Hackathon 2023](https://www.cloudfest.com/hackathon).
+This Extension was developed during the [Cloudfest Hackathon 2023](https://www.cloudfest.com/hackathon).

 # Running the project